 With the exception of certain summer sessions, students must register each semester.
 (Students who are on a Leave of Absence must continue to enroll in dissertation once they begin to accrue dissertation hours.)
 Students should inform the Director of Training if they will go on a leave of absence; this should be done prior to the semester in which the leave will begin; the maximum length of a leave of absence is one calendar year.
-Please use the current Leave of Absence Form.
+Please fill out the Leave of Absence Form which can be found at https://uca.edu/graduateschool/forms/